hydro-informatics/hydro-informatics.github.io/index.md

 The {doc}`Troubleshoot </troubleshoot/dbg-anaconda>` chapter provides solutions and information about how to debug known issues (not that issues ever existed...).

+# YouTube

+Some contents of this website are accompanied with public videos hosted on *YouTube*.
+Find out more by visitng the [@ Hydro-Morphodynamics channel on YouTube](https://www.youtube.com/channel/UCGOMSGRrW5eLHiMn5Dfp7WQ).

 Enjoy a successful and entertaining learning experience!